OpenDSA/OpenDSA/RST/en/SearchStruct/SkipList.rst

 operation), and a rapidly increasing probability of average-case performance of :math:`\Theta(\log n)`, that characterizes probabilistic data structures.

-The number pointers needed by both the BST and the skip list are the same.
-All nodes in the BST have two pointers.
-While nodes in the skip list will have different numbers of pointers, the expected number of pointers per node is two, so on average it will have the same space requirements as the BST.

 .. odsascript:: DataStructures/SkipList.js
 .. odsascript:: AV/SearchStruct/SkipListIntroCON.js